ItalyPaleAle/traefik-forward-auth/README.md

 ## Why?

 - Seamlessly overlays any http service with a single endpoint (see: `url-path` in [Configuration](#configuration))
-- Supports multiple providers including Google and OpenID Connect (supported by Azure, Github, Salesforce etc.)
+- Supports multiple providers including Google and OpenID Connect (supported by Microsoft Entra ID, GitHub, Salesforce etc.)
 - Supports multiple domains/subdomains by dynamically generating redirect_uri's
 - Allows authentication to be selectively applied/bypassed based on request parameters (see `rules` in [Configuration](#configuration))
 - Supports use of centralised authentication host/redirect_uri (see `auth-host` in [Configuration](#configuration))
-- Allows authentication to persist across multiple domains (see [Cookie Domains](#cookie-domains))
+- Allows authentication to persist across multiple domains (see [Auth host mode](#auth-host-mode))
 - Supports extended authentication beyond Google token lifetime (see: `lifetime` in [Configuration](#configuration))

 # Contents